vonglasow/atoum-documentation/source/en/written_help/asserter.inc.rst

 Finally, there is the keyword ``assert`` which also has a somewhat unusual operation.

-To illustrate its operation, the following test will be used:
+To illustrate its operation, the following test will be used :

 .. code-block:: php